Summer in Alaska is unlike anywhere else in the world.

 What I like about the newest model – it has a feature that allows you to capture the previous 15 seconds of any recording.
 So if you’re trying to get that epic whale video, but seem to keep missing the record button, this would save you!
 It also has a ton of other great features like 5K video, 12MP, and impressive image stabilization.

 I recommend a lightweight, portable tripod for any trip.
+A tripod is especially handy when it comes to wildlife.
 Sounds easy, but it is surprisingly difficult to find a good travel tripod.
 You either have to compromise in functionality, weight, or awkward sizes.

 If you don’t want to lug around a tripod, a monopod is a good alternative and will save your arms from tiring so quickly when photographing whales!